Many photographers ask how to photograph bluebells but it’s actually pretty straightforward, just follow our simple guide:

 How to photograph bluebells: Shooting position

-While a woodland can seem carpeted with blue from a distance, the coverage can look rather patchy when you walk amongst the bluebells and shoot from head height.
+While a woodland can seem carpeted with blue from a distance, the coverage can look rather patchy when you get closer or shoot from head height.
+Do not be tempted to walk amongst the bluebells, instead, stick to the path and search for a good vantage point.

-Adopting a low position, however, narrows the gaps between the blooms, enhancing the coverage.
+Adopting a low position, narrows the gaps between the blooms, enhancing the coverage.

 How to photograph bluebells: Lens selection